realgump/MvMHAT/README.md

       booktitle={ACM MM},
       year={2021}
     }

 ## References
-Portions of the code are borrowed from [Deep SORT](https://github.com/nwojke/deep_sort), thanks for their great work.
+- Portions of the code are borrowed from [Deep SORT](https://github.com/nwojke/deep_sort), thanks for their great work.
+- Portions of the videos are borrowed from [Campus](http://web.cs.ucla.edu/~yuanluxu/research/mv_track.html) and [EPFL](https://www.epfl.ch/labs/cvlab/data/data-pom-index-php/), thanks for their contributions.

 **More information is coming soon ...**